L O A D I N G

 While it is possible to build certain extensions under permitted development rights, significant limitations exist that homeowners must consider.
 Determining whether you need planning permission depends on several factors, such as the size and location of the extension.
 Often, homeowners assume they don’t need planning permission if the project seems minor, but this can lead to complications.

-Scenario | Do You Need Permission? |
+Scenario: Do You Need Permission?

-Extension exceeds half the building’s land | Yes, need for a full planning |
+Extension exceeds half the building’s land; yes, there is a need for full planning.

-Within permitted dimensions | Generally, without the need for planning |
+Within permitted dimensions Generally, without the need for planning

-Close to boundary | Yes, get permission |
+Close to boundary Yes, get permission

-Listed building | Yes, need permission |
+Listed building Yes, need permission

-In a conservation area | Yes, need permission |
+In a conservation area: Yes, I need permission

 Consequences of Ignoring Planning Permission

-- Legal Penalties: You may be subject to fines or legal action.
+• Legal Penalties: You may be subject to fines or legal action.

-- Mandatory Alterations: Forced to undo or modify the extension at your expense.
+• Mandatory Alterations: Forced to undo or modify the extension at your expense.

-- Sale Complications: Difficulties in selling your home due to non-compliance issues.
+• Sale Complications: Difficulties in selling your home due to non-compliance issues.

-- Increased Costs: Additional costs to gain retrospective planning approval or defend against enforcement actions.
+• Increased Costs: Additional costs to gain retrospective planning approval or defend against enforcement actions.

 What Are the Building Regulations for an Extension to an Existing House?